hortonworks/cloudbreak/authorization-common/README.md

 - add `@CheckPermissionByResourceNameList(action = [a value from AuthorizationResourceAction])` annotation to the method
 - annotate the resource name list method parameter with `@ResourceNameList`, the type of the parameter can be a String
 - implement a `@Service` which is a subclass of [ResourceBasedCrnProvider](src/main/java/com/sequenceiq/authorization/service/ResourceBasedCrnProvider.java) and override `getResourceCrnListByResourceNameList` method
-#### Resource object
+#### Request object
-- add `@CheckPermissionByResourceObject` annotation to the method
+- add `@CheckPermissionByRequestProperty` annotations to the method and you need to fill in parameters of it
+  - `path` is used to identify the target for permission, it can be a resource property (public method, public field, private field with public getter) in the request object.
+For usage please check JavaDoc of PropertyUtilsBean class.
+  - `type` can be crn, name or crn list, name list
+  - `action` is for defining the permission used for checking property
+  - `skipOnNull` decides whether framework should skip authorization on property if that's null
-- annotate the resource object method parameter with `@ResourceObject`, the type of the parameter can be any Object
+- annotate the request object method parameter with `@RequestObject`, the type of the parameter can be any Object
-- annotate any field of object with `@ResourceObjectField`
-- note: by default framework check only 1st level of request object's hierarchy, if you need to authorize some field on deeper level in the request object class' hierarchy, you need to add `deepSearchNeeded = true` to `@CheckPermissionByResourceObject` method annotation and also you need to annotate every parent field in the hierarchy with `@ResourceObjectFieldHolder`, please check [DistroxV1Request](../core-api/src/main/java/com/sequenceiq/distrox/api/v1/distrox/model/DistroXV1Request.java) for example

 ### Special case: list API endpoints (not used currently)